 Sarah Stern is the author of We Have Been Lucky In The Midst of Misfortune (Kelsay Books, Aldrich Press, 2018), But Today Is Different (Wipf and Stock Publishers, 2014), and Another Word For Love (Finishing Line Press, 2011).
 Books are also available on Amazon and other sites.
-Read a recent Riverdale Press profile, and a Q&A with DeborahKalbBooks.
+Read recent Calyx and Jewish Week reviews, a Riverdale Press profile, and a Q&A with DeborahKalbBooks.

-In 2018, Stern was nominated for a Pushcart Prize.
+Stern was nominated for a Pushcart Prize in 2018 and 2019.
 She is a five-time winner of the Bronx Council on the Arts’ BRIO Award for Poetry.
 She was short-listed for Ireland’s Fish Poetry Prize; a finalist for the Dora and Alexander Raynes Poetry Prize; and received Honorable Mentions from the Anna Davidson Rosenberg Awards and Lilith’s Poetry Prize.

-She is a Communications Specialist, on the faculty of the New York Writers Workshop, and a member of PEN America.
+She is a Communications Specialist at SDGS Solutions, on the faculty of the New York Writers Workshop, (next class on Saturday, December 7, 2:00 p.m.) and a member of PEN America.
 She graduated from Barnard College and Columbia University’s Graduate School of Journalism.

 We Have Been Lucky In The Midst of Misfortune blurbs from Marilyn Kallet, Brooks Haxton, and Yerra Sugarman.